VisitBritain/Peter Kindersley

 The famous London black cabs (officially known as Hackney Carriages) are as much as an institution as big red buses.
 Black cabs are safe and reliable and drivers have to undergo strict tests to get a licence.
 All are wheelchair accessible and accept credit and debit card payments, and some are now electric, making travelling around London even greener.

-There are fewer black cabs outside central London, but you will find that plenty of mini-cab companies or check out minicab apps such as Uber or Bolt.
+There are fewer black cabs outside central London, but you will find plenty of minicab companies or check out minicab apps such as Uber or Bolt.

 While it’s possible to drive around London, it can sometimes end up being the most time-consuming and expensive way to travel.
 London is congested, and cars are charged for entering certain central areas.
 This is known as the Congestion Charge, which is charged per day, and payable online.
-It applies to drivers who use the congestion zone Monday to Friday between 7am and 6pm, although black cabs are exempt.
+It applies to drivers who use the congestion zone Monday to Friday between 7am and 6pm, and Saturday, Sunday and bank holidays (except between Christmas Day and New Year’s Day inclusive) from midday to 6pm, although black cabs are exempt.
 Certain vehicles will also have to pay to drive within the Ultra Low Emission Zone (ULEZ), which is in force 24 hours a day, seven days a week.
 This zone covers a larger area of London than the Congestion Charge.

 Guidance for non-UK registered vehicles